About Q Fever

 - abdominal pain

-The use of personal protective equipment (gloves, P2 dust mask and waterproof overall) will minimise your risk of exposure to infected body materials or inhalation of infected particles in the air.
-The most effective prevention strategy is immunisation against the disease.
-This is achieved through vaccination of the Q fever vaccine (Q –vax) which can be given to — at-risk people who are aged 15 years and over.
+The use of personal protective equipment (gloves, P2 dust mask and waterproof overalls) will minimise your risk of exposure to infected body materials or inhalation of infected particles in the air.
+The most effective prevention strategy is immunisation against the disease and is achieved through vaccination with the Q Fever vaccine (Q –Vax).
+This can be given to at-risk people who are aged 15 years and over.

-The steps towards identifying, developing and registering Q fever immunity include:
+Steps towards identifying, developing and registering Q Fever immunity

-Implementation – Q –vax vaccination (if no immunity identified).
 Once vaccinated, the vaccine will be recorded on the Australian Immunisation Register (AIR).
-People with an existing record with the Q fever Register can access their information at https://www.qfever.org/ to download your existing eStatement and have the details reported to the Australian Immunisation Regsiter by a recognised vaccination provider.
+People with an existing record with the Q Fever Register can access their information until 30/6/2025 at qfever.org.
+You may download your existing eStatement and have the details reported to the Australian Immunisation Register by a recognised vaccination provider.

-Contact your local GP or listed Q fever provider for testing and vaccination services CLICK HERE
+Contact your local GP or state health listed Q Fever provider for testing and vaccination services.

 Fast facts: